fbpx

 There are many shopping opportunities in both Cocoa Beach and Daytona Beach.

 As for Daytona Beach, visitors could find plenty of discounted shopping at the Daytona Tanger Outlets.
-There's also a major Daytona Flea & Farmers Market and the Volusia Mall.
-Lastly, shoppers can't pass on visiting the massive store inside Daytona's new Buc-ee's gas station.
+A major Daytona Flea & Farmers Market and the Volusia Mall also exist.

 Does Cocoa Beach Or Daytona Beach Have More Things To Do?